 Can You Get a Fallopian Tube Transplant?

 Although technically it is possible to transplant a fallopian tube, practically a successful fallopian transplant has not been performed yet.
-Several animal experiments and studies in both animals and humans have shown that fallopian tube transplants fail due to the attack on the transplanted tubes by the immune system of the recipient (immune rejection).Ovarian Cancer
+Several animal experiments and studies in both animals and humans have shown that fallopian tube transplants fail due to the attack on the transplanted tubes by the immune system of the recipient (immune rejection).cryoprecipitate

 There are many types of ovarian cancer, epithelial carcinoma is the most common.
 Women with a family history of ovarian cancer have an increased risk of developing the disease.
 Some ovarian cancer symptoms include abdominal pain, nausea, diarrhea, constipation, and abnormal vaginal bleeding, however, they usually do not present until the disease has progressed.
 Early diagnosis is important for successful treatment.Ovarian Cancer Slides